cmcintosh/akira_the_ai/README.md

 <!-- ROADMAP -->
 ## Roadmap
+Below is the roadmap for this system.
+Items marked with an * should be considered implemented, items marked with o should be considered in progress.
+Items not marked are planned for the future.

-- [ ] Agent Management - Manage multiple Agents via a web interface
+- [o] Agent Management - Manage multiple Agents via a web interface
+  - [o] Create/Read/Update/Delete operation of Agents
+  - [ ] Intra-Agent communications
+  - [ ] Agent Communication / Introspection Log
+  - [ ] Conditional Prompt system - Allow switching of prompts based on Conditions of incoming / outgoing messages

-- [ ] Communication Abstraction - Interact with agents in discord, twitch, and other methods.
+- [o] Communication Abstraction - Interact with agents in discord, twitch, and other methods.
+  - [ ] Documentation on adding new Platforms for indbound / outbound communication with agents.
+  - [ ] Implement Discord communication driver
+  - [ ] Implement Twitch communication driver
+  - [ ] Implement RestFUL API driver
+  - [ ] Implement Socket.IO API driver
+  - [ ] Implement Websockets Driver

 - [ ] User relationships
     - [ ] Karma system based on interactions
     - [ ] Memory of likes/dislikes/other facts from user interactions
+    - [ ] Psychological Profiling - Adapt interaction style of agents with users they are familiar with based on Psychological profiling system / emotional intelligence principles
+    - [ ] Social Media Profiling

+- [ ] Permission System
+    - [ ] Defining of Access/Permission system that agents can be aware of when interacting with users (Prevent users from using/initiating interactions restricted to trusted users)

 - [ ] Dynamic Tool system
     - [ ] Creation and management of user and agent generated scripts to enhance agent abilities
+    - [ ] Editing/Viewing of Bot generated tools

+- [ ] Workspace - A workspace that allows the containment of bot generated files / scripts / documents

+- [ ] Workflows - Define a templated workflow you want one or more agents to follow, this can be useful in creating regularly recurring tasks.
+  - [ ] CRUD for Workflows
+  - [ ] Reference / Use workflows in conversations to agents.

+- [ ] Plugin System - Allow developers to create custom plugins that can connect into the AMS (Agent Management System)

 See the [open issues](https://github.com/cmcintosh/akira_the_ai/issues) for a full list of proposed features (and known issues).